Hijack 1971: Plot

 In December 1969, South Korean fighter pilot Tae-in intercepts an airliner hijacked by a North Korean agent.
-He refuses to fire on the plane before it reaches North Korean airspace, fearing for the passengers' safety and recognizing the pilot to be his friend and former mentor Young-sook.
+He refuses to fire on the plane before it reaches North Korean airspace, fearing for the passengers' safety and recognizing the pilot to be his friend and former mentor Min-soo.
 The plane reaches North Korea and Tae-in is kicked out of the air force for disobeying orders.
-Later 39 of the plane's 46 passengers are repatriated back to South Korea but the other seven passengers and the plane's four crew, including Young-sook, end up remaining in North Korea indefinitely.
+Later, 39 of the plane's 46 passengers are repatriated back to South Korea but the other seven passengers and the plane's four crew, including Min-soo, end up remaining in North Korea indefinitely.
 Tae-in later finds a job as a pilot with Korean Air.

 In January 1971, Tae-in and captain Gyu-Sik command a Fokker F27 flight from Sokcho Airport to Gimpo International Airport in Seoul.
-After take off, passenger Yong-dae detonates two improvised explosive devices, one which blows a hole in the cabin floor, injuring several passengers and a sky marshal, and the other destroying the lock on the cockpit door, partially blinding Gyu-Sik and forcing Tae-in to take over.
+After take off, passenger Yong-dae detonates two improvised explosive devices, one of which blows a hole in the cabin floor, injuring several passengers and a sky marshal, and the other destroys the lock on the cockpit door, partially blinding Gyu-Sik and forcing Tae-in to take over.
 Yong-dae takes control of the cockpit and demands the pilots take the plane to North Korea, threatening them with a knife and another improvised explosive device.

 During turbulence, several passengers attempt to attack Yong-dae but he manages to get hold of the air marshal's gun.
 Tae-in tries to land at a remote airstrip but Yong-dae threatens to blow up the plane; in retaliation Yong-dae shoots Tae-in in the leg.
 Yong-dae explains that he and his family were ostracized for having a North Korean brother and believes that he would be treated better there.

 The plane is intercepted by South Korean fighter jets, led by Tae-in's former comrade Dong-cheol, who warns Tae-in that North Korean fighters are also approaching to intercept.
 Tae-in outmanoeuvres the fighters' attempts to shoot his engines and Yong-dae loses his gun in the chaos.
 Faced with worsening odds, Tae-in and Gyu-Sik decide to crash land the plane on a beach; Yong-dae attempts to wrest control back but Tae-in fights him before Yong-dae is shot and killed by the sky marshal.
-When Yong-dae's remaining explosive device detonates after he dies, Tae-in uses his body to shield the passengers from the blast, mortally wounding himself.
-Gyu-Sik successfully lands the plane on the beach with the help by Ok-soon, a flight attendant and a dying Tae-in.
-All the passengers are evacuated safely but Tae-in dies of his wounds while still sitting in the cockpit.
+When Yong-dae's remaining explosive device detonates after he dies, Tae-in uses his body to shield the passengers from the blast, and is mortally wounded.
+Gyu-Sik successfully lands the plane on the beach with the help from Ok-soon, a flight attendant and the dying Tae-in.
+All the passengers are evacuated safely as Tae-in dies of his wounds while still sitting in the cockpit.